Act Governing Food Safety and Sanitation

 Article 20

-Hygienic examination of the slaughtering and cutting of livestock and poultry at the slaughterhouses shall be conducted by the competent agricultural authority in accordance with relevant laws and regulations.
+Hygienic verification of the slaughtering and cutting of livestock and poultry at slaughterhouses shall be conducted by the competent agricultural authority in accordance with relevant laws and regulations.

-Hygienic examination of the carcasses, viscera and meat cuts in transport shall be made by the competent health authority after delivery to the food businesses.
+Hygienic verification of the carcasses, viscera and meat cuts during transportation shall be conducted by the competent health authority after being delivered to the food business operators.

-The sanitation of the manufacture, processing, preparation, packaging, transportation, storage, sale, import or export of carcasses, viscera and meat cuts which are in the possession of food businesses shall be subject to the governance of the competent authority at all levels in accordance with this Act.
+The sanitation of the manufacturing, processing, preparation, packaging, transportation, storage, sale, import, or export of carcasses, viscera, and meat cuts which are in the possession of food business operators shall be managed by competent authorities at all levels in accordance with this Act.

-The direction of the hygienic examination of Paragraph 2 shall be prescribed by the central competent authority in conjunction with the central competent agricultural authority.
+The regulation of the hygienic verification of Paragraph 2 shall be prescribed by the central competent authority in conjunction with the central competent agricultural authority.

 Article 21